adityaraj5200/ChatGPT-prompts/Prompt before interview.md

   - Contain a `class Solution`
   - Contain only the required methods to solve the problem
   - Be clean, optimized, and interview-ready
+  - Include the **Approach, Time Complexity, and Space Complexity as comments at the top of the code, even before the class definition line**
+  - Include **intuitive inline comments** explaining key logic so that the solution can be quickly understood just by reading the comments

 For Java / Spring Boot / Microservices / System Design / HLD / LLD:
 - Give clear, structured explanations.